 What happens to my recycling and residual waste once collected from the kerbside?

-Recycling and residual waste material collected in Powys is delivered to the nearest regional transfer station to be bulked prior to onward haulage to reprocessors (with a few exceptions of material being directly delivered from the collection vehicles to the reprocessor).
+Recycling and residual waste material collected in Powys is delivered to the nearest regional transfer station to be bulked before it is sent to reprocessors (with a few exceptions of material being directly delivered from the collection vehicles to the reprocessor).

 How is it processed?